JARVIS-MoCap/JARVIS-AnnotationTool/README.md

 ## Windows
-Make sure you have a version of Visual Studio Code installed (If you plan to build the AcquisitionTool installed it is best to use VSCode 2015).
-Also make sure you have git installed and run the following in the git bash console:
+- Install a version of Visual Studio (tested on 2015 or newer).
+The latest versioon can be found [here](https://visualstudio.microsoft.com/)
+- Install Git for Windows from [here](https://gitforwindows.org/)
+- Install Strawberry Perl from [here](https://strawberryperl.com/)

 ### Cloning the repository
 Next clone our repository with

      git clone --recursive https://github.com/JARVIS-MoCap/JARVIS-AnnotationTool.git

-Go into the repository and create a build directory
+Change to the repositories main directory

-    cd JARVIS-AnnotationTool && mkdir build && cd build
+     cd JARVIS-AnnotationTool

 ### Building and installing
-Switch to a VS Developer Command Prompt and run the following two commands to enable the 64bit built system:
+Switch to a **x64** VS Developer Command Prompt and run the setup batch file:

-    cd VC
-    vcvarsall.bat amd64
+    setup.bat

+Create a build directory

+    mkdir build && cd build

 Then run cmake

-    cmake -DCMAKE_BUILD_TYPE=Release .. -G "NMake Makefiles"

-Run make to build the tool (replace x by the number of available cores on your CPU)

-    cmake --build . -j8
+    cmake -DCMAKE_BUILD_TYPE=RELEASE .. -G "Ninja" && cmake --build . --parallel 8

+To run the AnnotationTool.exe without inistalling it you need to copy all opencv dlls to the build directory!

 We currently use the free version Advanced Installer to create our '.msi' installer files.
 This is not an optimal solution, so if you know how to build a better pipeline to build them please feel free to implement that!